level451/pmp/README.md

 getExternalAddress([gateway],function(error,result) - returns the external ip address

-    gateway is optional (just pass an empty string or null if you don't know the address) If you do know the address it does speed things up - otherwise it will try to find it.
+    gateway is optional (just pass an empty string or null if you do not know the address) If you do know the address it does speed things up - otherwise it will try to find it.

     error returns an error number or 0 if successful